Welcome to the Faculty of Kinesiology and Physical Education

 KPE Connect Peer-Mentors

-Upper year peer-mentors are available over the summer to assist you with your questions about courses, transition to university studies, and what life is like as a KIN student.
-Starting in early June, weekly newsletters will be emailed to you by a peer-mentor.
+Upper year peer-mentors are available over the summer to assist you with your questions about courses, transition to university studies, and what life is like as a BKIN student.
+Starting in mid June, newsletters will be emailed to you by a peer-mentor on a regular basis.
 You will also receive an invitation to join the KPE Connect Facebook group.

 KINESIOLOGY AND PHYSICAL EDUCATION UNDERGRADUATE ASSOCIATION (KPEUA)